AdobeDocs/campaign.en/help/v8/start/implement.md

 1. Import profiles and create audiences

     Campaign helps you add contacts to the Cloud database.
-You can load a file, schedule and automate multiple contact updates, collect data on the Web, or enter profiles info directly into the recipient table.
+You can load a file, schedule and automate multiple contact updates, collect data on the Web, or enter profile information directly into the recipient table.

     :bulb: [Learn how to import profiles](import.md).